datavis-online/datavis-online.github.io/index.md

 * Wed, April 13, 5-6pm, BST
 * Wed, April 20, 5-6pm, BST

+## Pre-course Updates
+You can express interest in the course and be kept updated by [signing up here](https://forms.gle/SGht1vqjMzkNAL1H8).

 ## Course Content
 This online course teaches how to
 * visually __explore__ data